mkessel007/genesis-toolbar-extras/readme.txt

 == Translations ==

 * English - default, always included
-* German: Deutsch - immer dabei!
+* German (de_DE): Deutsch - immer dabei!
 [Download auch via deckerweb.de](http://deckerweb.de/material/sprachdateien/genesis-plugins/#genesis-toolbar-extras)
 * For custom and update-secure language files please upload them to `/wp-content/languages/genesis-toolbar-extras/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
 Also, complete custom English wording is possible with that as well, just use a language file like `genesis-toolbar-extras-en_US.mo/.po` to achieve that (for creating one see the following tools).

-**Easy plugin translation platform with GlotPress tool: [Translate "Genesis Toolbar Extras"...](http://translate.wpautobahn.com/projects/genesis-plugins-deckerweb/genesis-toolbar-extras)**
+**Easy plugin translation platform with GlotPress tool:** [**Translate "Genesis Toolbar Extras"...**](http://translate.wpautobahn.com/projects/genesis-plugins-deckerweb/genesis-toolbar-extras)

 *Note:* All my plugins are internationalized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/), which works fine on Windows, Mac and Linux.